-The recipient dam is always to be identified with a tag and the identification must be recorded in the BLCS FOT documentation mentioned below.
+The recipient dam is always to be identified with a tag and the identification must be recorded in the Society FOT/IVF documentation mentioned below.
+The date of birth and breed type must also be recorded.

 5.7 PROCEDURES FOR THE REGISTRATION OF AN FOT CALF